bandirevanth/mastering-ai/README.md

 0.951754385967
 ```

-The result shows that NaiveBayes classifier is 95.17% accurate.
+The result shows that our Naive Bayes Classifier is 95.17% accurate.

-That was machine learning classifier based on Naive Bayse Gaussian model.

 ### Support Vector Machine (SVM)
-Basically, Support vector machine (SVM) is a supervised machine learning algorithm that can be used for both regression and classification.
-The main concept of SVM is to plot each data item as a point in n-dimensional space with the value of each feature being the value of a particular coordinate.
+Basically, a Support vector machine (SVM) is a supervised machine learning algorithm that can be used for both regression and classification.
+The main concept of SVM is to plot each data item as a point in n-dimensional space, with the value of each feature being the value of a particular coordinate.
 Here n would be the features we would have.
-Following is a simple graphical representation to understand the concept of SVM:
+The following is a simple graphical representation to understand the concept of SVM:

 ![03 Vectors](https://user-images.githubusercontent.com/124214430/223155706-fc99393b-72fd-4ec8-8436-0f19b2205287.png)

 In the above diagram, we have two features.
-Hence, we first need to plot these two variables in two dimensional space where each point has two coordinates, called support vectors.
+Hence, we first need to plot these two variables in two-dimensional space where each point has two coordinates, called support vectors.
 The line splits the data into two different classified groups.
 This line would be the classifier.

-Here, we are going to build an SVM classifier by using scikit-learn and iris dataset.
-Sciktlearn libary has the **sklearn.svm** module and provides sklearn.svm.svc for classification.
-The SVM classifier to predict the class of the iris plant based on 4 features are shown below.
+Here, we are going to build an SVM classifier by using scikit-learn and the iris dataset.
+Scikit-learn library has the **sklearn.svm** module and provides sklearn.svm.svc for classification.
+The SVM classifier is used to predict the class of the iris plant based on 4 features shown below.

 ### Dataset
-We will use the iris dataset which contains 3 classes of 50 instance each, where each class refers to a type of iris plant.
-Each instance has the four features namely sepal length, speal width, petal length and petal width.
+We will use the iris dataset, which contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+Each instance has the four features namely sepal length, sepal width, petal length and petal width.
 The SVM classifier to predict the class of the iris plant based on 4 features is shown below.

 ### Dataset
-We will use the iris dataset which contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
-Each instance has the four features namely sepal length, sepal width, petal length and petal width.
+We will use the iris dataset, which contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+Each instance has the four features, namely sepal length, sepal width, petal length and petal width.
 The SVM classifier to predict the class of the iris plant based on 4 features is shown below.

 ### Kernel
 It is a technique used by SVM.
-Basically these are the functions which take low-dimensional input space and transform it to a higher dimensional space.
+Basically, these are the functions that take a low-dimensional input space and transform it to a higher-dimensional space.
 It converts non-separable problem to separable problem.
-The kernel function can be any on amoung linear, polynomial, rbf and sigmoid.
+The kernel function can be any on among linear, polynomial, RBF and sigmoid.
 In this example, we will use the linear kernel.

 Let us now import the following packages: